dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-I cleaned up one of the masks to see how it looked.
-I think it looks a lot nicer and the transitions being a lot more accurate creates a lot more detail.
+Today I cleaned up all of the masks.
+I also experimented with abstracting my works further.
+I liked my gentle, detailed, piece but I felt it lacked a wow-factor.
+What I have now is close to a glitch effect, which I think looks really unique.
+I added in some blue coloured segments to obscure the view and further distort the image.
+It borders on being a bit too much, but I feel like changes the meaning of the pictures.
+It's overwhelming, and perhaps represents how we've lost the ability to see things without technology.
+Read below for a new motive for my work!

 I've taken images from a recent visit to the Auckland Botanical Gardens, this place is very special to me.
 I absolutely love nature and landscapes.
-I feel that after the long amount of time we all spent indoors, it's nice to remember just how peaceful and beautiful our planet really is.
+After experimenting with a more abstract approach, I want my works to represent how we've lost our ability to be at one with nature.
+We live in a fast-paced world viewing screen after screen, it alters how we view what was once so normal to us.
+Now, when we look at images through a screen, they're always altered, we don't know what is real.
+This is a dramatisation of the concept.